-The robot provides two channels of tool digital inputs and outputs.
-The output can be configured to NPN or PNP using HMI.
-Input only supports NPN.
-The digital outputs, once activated, provide 24V power to the user side using the internal 24V power supply.
+The robot provides two channels of tool digital outputs, which can be configured as NPN or PNP outputs.
 The electrical principles and specifications of the tool digital output load to the user side are shown below.

-Default Activated Max Unit
+NPN type Default Activated Max Unit

-Output level Low High
+Output level Suspended Low

 Continuous 0 100 mA

 load current